guanning03/NOVER/README.md

 # NOVER: Incentive Training for Language Models via Verifier-Free Reinforcement Learning

 This is the official implementation of the paper ["NOVER: Incentive Training for Language Models via Verifier-Free Reinforcement Learning"](https://www.arxiv.org/pdf/2505.16022).
+This code repo is built based on [HuggingFace trl](https://github.com/huggingface/trl).

 ## Overview